Human rights are non-negotiable.

 The success of our business should never come at the expense of the people in our supply chains.
 We are shouldering this responsibility and playing our part in providing decent work and promoting social development.

-With this in mind, our work is centred on the UN Guiding Principles on Business and Human Rights, and therefore on the requirements of Germany's National Action Plan on Business and Human Rights (NAP).
+With this in mind, our work is centred on the UN Guiding Principles on Business and Human Rights, and therefore on the requirements of Germany's National Action Plan for Business and Human Rights (NAP), which has been active until 2020, as well as the upcoming Supply Chain Due Diligence Law.
 We are committed to upholding human rights, taking systematic action to prevent violations, and addressing any violations by means of targeted measures and constant improvements.
 This human rights due diligence has been an integral part of our business practices since 2006.

 The risk of human rights violations in our supply chains cannot be eliminated overnight.
 That’s why we are gradually designing our products and processes to be more environmentally and socially responsible.
 Our focus is on those areas where our impact on people is greatest and where we can also have the biggest influence.
 Our strategy: